Soewondo Air Force Base: Colonial era

-The airport's former name is taken from the plantation area owned by a Pole, Baron Ludwik Michalski in which it is situated.
-Polonia originates from the Latin name of the country of Poland.
-Michalski was a veteran of 1863 January Uprising against the Imperial Russian rule, after which he fled to Switzerland.
-In 1872, Michalski obtained a concession from the Dutch East Indies administration for a tobacco plantation in Medan.
-He named the plantation after the country of his birth, which at that time was not an independent state.
+The former name of the airport was derived from the Polonia plantation, which was owned by Polish nobleman Baron Ludwik Michalski and occupied the site of the present-day airport.
+“Polonia” is the Latin name for Poland.
+Michalski was a veteran of the 1863 January Uprising against Imperial Russian rule.
+Following the uprising, he fled to Switzerland.
+In 1872, Michalski obtained a concession from the Dutch East Indies administration to establish a tobacco plantation in Medan.
+He named the plantation after his country of birth, which at the time was not an independent state.
+In 1879, Michalski's concession was transferred to Deli Maatschappij (Deli MIJ), also known as NV Deli Maskapai.

-In 1879 the concession was handed over to Deli Maatschappij (Deli MIJ) or NV Deli Maskapai.
-In 1924, Dutch KLM test pilot N. J. Thomassen à Thuessink van der Hoop planned to fly on a Fokker F.VII in a pioneering flight from the Netherlands.
-Therefore, Deli MIJ who controlled that piece of land handed it over for the land to become the first airstrip in Medan.